mockingjay-io/react-display-name-plugin/README.md

 # React displayName Plugin

-**react-display-name-plugin** is a build plugin for both Webpack and Vite that makes your custom React components visible within React Dev Tools and other tools that rely on the displayName parameter.
+**react-display-name-plugin** is a build plugin for Webpack, Next.js & Vite that makes your custom React components visible within React Dev Tools and other tools that rely on the displayName parameter.

 _Note: This package supports Webpack 5 and Vite 2+.
 For older versions (Webpack 4), see the legacy package [@mockingjay-io/webpack-react-component-name](https://github.com/mockingjay-io/webpack-react-component-name)._